Do Artists Still Need Galleries

-in the Internet Age?
+In the Online Internet Age?

 Back in the old days, art world success used to be all about which handful of galleries had the most money to spend on the largest ads and best positions in major art publications, which handful of galleries the handful of newspaper and magazine art critics visited and chose to anoint as legitimate contenders, and which handful of artists that handful of galleries decided their clienteles should pay attention to.
-Even though this all still happens, it's not such a big deal anymore.
-A whole huge fantastic unbelievable exciting ever-evolving new world is now accessible to pretty much all artists and art buyers, and the days of being ruled by the few are long gone.
-The best news is that the best art is still what attracts the most attention, regardless of where it's being made or shown or who's doing the showing.
+Even though this all still happens today, a whole huge fantastic unbelievable exciting ever-evolving new world is now accessible to pretty much all artists and art buyers, and the days of being ruled by the few are long gone.
+The best news is that the best art is still what attracts the most attention, regardless of who the artist is, what their background is, where they make art, or who's showing it.

 Artists can now do practically everything online that galleries once had to do for them, and often in much larger ways.
 Back in the day, galleries were pretty much the only places where people could buy art.
 Direct communication between artists and buyers was largely nonexistent.
 Trying to locate artists was difficult at best, assuming you could find their contact information.
 And if contact was made, being able to meet and speak with them and see their art was often a logistical nightmare.
 As for those countless artists who lived outside of major markets, they had hardly any way of letting people know they even existed, let alone showing their art.
 Today that's all changed.
 The two primary functions of galleries-- providing artists with exposure for their art and providing collectors and buyers with access to that art-- are no longer necessary or even relevant to doing business as an artist.

 Sure, some people continue to argue that galleries will always have a role for all those artists who lack the marketing skills necessary to cultivate collectors or sell their art.
-They say making art is generally a solitary pursuit while marketing it is social, and they're partly right, but social networking is not only about marketing; it's about artists being themselves, about introducing the world to the personalities behind the work.
-The most amazing development is that in most cases, artists can now do this to a far greater extent than galleries can do for them.
+They say making art is generally a solitary pursuit while marketing it is social, and they're partly right, but establishing an online presence is not only about marketing; it's about artists being themselves, about introducing the world to their art as well as the personalities behind that art.
+And this is where artists have a distinct advantage over galleries-- they can now get up close and personal with their fans and followers to a far greater extent than galleries have ever been able to do for them.

 In terms of fame and fortune, the same small percentage of artists will likely continue to become as famous as they did in pre-Internet days.
-What has changed is that if you make good art and are determined to go public, your chances of getting recognized for your talents and attracting a following have definitely improved, no matter where you live, what your circumstances, how few or many degrees you have from what schools, or whether you've ever shown at a gallery.
+What has changed is that if you make good art and are determined to get it out in front of the public, your chances of getting recognized for your talents and attracting a following have definitely improved, no matter where you live, what your circumstances, how few or many degrees you have from what schools, or whether you've ever shown at a gallery.